-The college's 7 Strategic Objectives (SOs) are set out below, each of which are owned by a senior manager of the college and monitored by the senior leadership team and corporation committee.
+The six Strategic Objectives (SOs) are set out below, each of which are owned by a senior manager of the College and monitored by the Senior Leadership Team and Corporation Committee.
 Underpinning each strategic objective is an annual operating plan.